-LESP's advice and the Highway Authority requirement is that only signs that conform to national highways standards can be used when closing a road for an event.
-The highway authority does not provide any signs or barriers for events but these can be easily obtained by event organisers from local equipment hire shops.
+LESP's advice and the Highway Authority requirement is that only signs that conform to national highways standards can be used when closing a road for an event or providing traffic management.
+The highway authority does not provide any signs or barriers for events and would strongly recommend that organisers employ an accredited and competent traffic management company to provide and place signs.
+However these can be obtained by event organisers from local equipment hire shops.